 Of course, as long as pupil movement is not excessive and the subject is not clearly cross-eyed.

 Can children or adults affected by cataracts be measured?

 Depending on the degree of opacity of the crystalline lens, the device may give a degree of reliability that is higher or lower, or may not give any result at all.

-No. You must take monocular measurements, focussing one eye at a time and covering the other and by endeavouring to get the patient to look towards the centre of 2WIN.
+No. You must take monocular measurements, focusing one eye at a time and covering the other and by asking the patient to look towards the centre of the 2WIN.